 Supply Bags

-This is to show you one of the ways you can furnish your own Supply Bag for your character(s) coming in to our game.
+This guide is meant to show you one of the ways you can furnish your own Supply Bag for your character(s) coming in to our game.

 What is a Supply Bag?